Manchin Statement on Permitting Reform Vote

 I had something in this bill, and they said dirty Joe, the Mountain Valley Pipeline.

 283 miles is completed of that pipeline out of 303.
 93% is completed.
-We have a pipeline there that comes out of West Virginia that's a gathering, southwestern Pennsylvania.
+We have a pipeline there that comes out of West Virginia that's a gathering [pipeline] from southwestern Pennsylvania.
 It's also southeast Ohio.

 It will put two billion cubic feet back into the market.
 It will backfill in the south and southwest and also help at Coves Point.